yegoryeliz/RemoteApps-Linux/README.md

 * Icons - I reccomend the [Papirus](https://www.gnome-look.org/s/Gnome/p/1166289)  icon pack since it has over 5,000 icons.
 Chances are you'll find one for your app.
 If not, the internet is your friend.
 * An `.RDP` file for the RemoteApp.
 * [FreeRDP](https://www.freerdp.com/) installed for your system.
+* [XDPYINFO](https://docs.oracle.com/cd/E36784_01/html/E36870/xdpyinfo-1.html) this may or may not come with your systems as part of X11, if its not installed, please install it from your package manager. this is used to check for HiDPI displays and adjust resolution accordingly.

 ## Steps
 * Download the `.RDP` file for your app.
 If you are accessing a